brendanSapience/AAE-MetaBot--CSV/README.md

 * Replace String in Column Content
 * Delete String from Column Content
 * Get CSV as JSON
+* Split Column Content to New Columns (Based on Regex Matches)
-* Split Column Content to New Columns
+* Split Column Content to New Columns (Based on Regex Groups)

 ### Documentation